George Krugers: Sound films and later life

-Following this failure, Krugers made the documentary Atma De Vischer (1931), which followed Queen Wilhelmina and Prince Hendrik on a trip through the Hague, before being signed to Tan's Film.
-With Tan's, Krugers made two films.
-First he was asked to handle cinematography on Bachtiar Effendi's 1932 talkie Njai Dasima, an adaptation of G. Francis' 1896 novel Tjerita Njai Dasima (Story of Njai Dasima).
-He then directed and produced Huwen op Bevel (Forced to Marry; 1931), which was advertised as featuring songs and comedy.
-The film was a commercial failure, leading to all rights being acquired by Tan's.
-He is recorded as planning a further two films, De Nona (Of Ladies) and Raonah, but neither was made.
+Following this failure, Krugers made the documentary Atma de Vischer (1931), which followed Queen Wilhelmina and Prince Hendrik on a trip through The Hague.
+He then signed with Tan's Film, with whom he made two films.
+First he directed and produced Huwen op Bevel (Forced to Marry; 1931), (Note: The film was also advertised with the Malay-language title Terpaksa Menika (Forced to Marry) De Indische Courant 1931, Centraal-Theater.) which was advertised as featuring songs and comedy but was a commercial failure.
+He was later tasked with cinematography on Bachtiar Effendi's 1932 sound film Njai Dasima, an adaptation of G. Francis's 1896 novel Tjerita Njai Dasima (Story of Njai Dasima).
+Tan's Film closed after the release because of rising production costs.
+Krugers is recorded as planning a further two films, De Nona (Of Ladies) and Raonah, but neither was made.

 During 1934 and early 1935, all feature films released in the Dutch East Indies had been produced by The Teng Chun.
-This situation was created by the Great Depression, which had led to the Dutch East Indies government collecting higher taxes, advertisers asking for more money, and cinemas selling tickets at lower prices; this ensured that there was a very low profit margin for local films.
+The Great Depression had led to the Dutch East Indies government collecting higher taxes, advertisers asking for more money, and cinemas selling tickets at lower prices; this ensured that there was a very low profit margin for local films.
 During this period cinemas in the country mainly showed Hollywood productions.
-Krugers left the Indies in 1936 and moved to Hong Kong.
-He later returned to the Netherlands, where he died in 1964.
+Amidst these economic pressures, which had led him to declare bankruptcy on 12 October 1932, Krugers faced criticism for the poor quality of his sound films.
+Krugers also experienced legal trouble, being charged with subverting the film censorship bureau by reinserting excised scenes into Karnadi Anemer Bangkong, though he was ultimately acquitted.

+In 1935, Krugers left the Indies with his family.
+He travelled to Hong Kong, where he entered negotiations to join a local film production company.
+His prospective business partner died during the dinner at which they were to sign the contract.
+Facing financial hardship, Krugers and his family quickly left for the Netherlands aboard a Nippon Yusen steamer, using the remainder of their savings to ensure passage.
+In the Netherlands, Krugers operated his own construction and contracting agency, but continued to experience financial difficulties, again declaring bankruptcy in 1945.
+He died in The Hague on 10 August 1964.